nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Viewing the todos of a project: `todos`

-Views the todos of the project that is currently displayed.
+Displays a panel containing the todos of the project that is currently displayed.

 Format: `todos`